Keuka College: Academics

 Keuka College offers 29 bachelor's degree programs and 27 minors and self-designed majors.
-In addition, Keuka offers seven master's degree programs and a pre-professional program in health science.
+In addition, Keuka offers five master's degree programs.

-Keuka has an international presence, particularly in the Asia-Pacific region, with around 2,680 Chinese students pursuing Keuka degrees at four partner universities, one of the largest enrollments of any U.S. college operating in the country.
+Keuka has a presence in China, with around 2,200 Chinese students pursuing Keuka degrees at three partner universities, namely Yunnan University of Finance and Economics, Jimei University, and Anyang Normal University.
 The Keuka-China international educational partnership has the approval of the Office of Academic Degrees Committee for the State Council in China.

-Another 505 Vietnamese students are doing likewise at two partner universities in Vietnam.
+Additional students are completing Keuka degrees at partner universities in Vietnam, namely Vietnam National University - International School (VNU-IS) in Hanoi, and Ho Chi Minh City University of Economics and Finance.

 More than 110 international students from different countries study on the home campus.